 The first layer, closet to the hand, is what is known as a ‘Infused Shock Dispersion Sheet’.
 The role of this layer is to effectively disperse what shock made it through the first two layers effectively, preventing any injury being sustained to your hand.
 This should disperse the force equally across your hand so that one particular area doesn’t come under any more force than other.

 The middle layer, is made use polygonal fusion foam which is responsible for absorbing the vast majority of impact.
-This thick layer of foam ensures that you’re able to continually wear the mitts without sustaining an injury to your hand, wrist or elbow.
+This thick layer of foam ensures that you’re able to continually wear them without sustaining an injury to your hand, wrist or elbow.

 The first layer acts as the first line of defence for your hand, and is constructed of ‘Sponge X’ padding.
 To be honest, I’m pretty sure that’s just some fancy name that RDX gave it, but it certainly works.

-Unlike a lot of RDX’s other products, their focus mitts are made using 100% genuine cowhide leather, which will allow the mitts to last a decent amount of time before showing any signs of wear and tear.
+Unlike a lot of RDX’s other products, their focus pads are made using 100% genuine cowhide leather, which will allow them to last a decent amount of time before showing any signs of wear and tear.

 RDX really outdid themselves in the comfort department, utilising mesh fabric with moisture wicking properties for the hand compartment.
-Not only does this keep your hands cool whilst wearing the gloves, it helps to reduce the build of up sweat, which can cause the mitts to stink.
+Not only does this keep your hands cool whilst wearing the gloves, it helps to reduce the build of up sweat, which can cause them to stink.

 - Tri-Slab, Supremo-Shock Foam and EVA-LUTION FOAM padding with Shell-Shock gel integration

 - Exclusive Ez-Grip Technology with Quick-Ez hook and loop strap for snug fit

 Next up on our list of the best boxing mitts are the Pro Impact Curved Pads.
 There’s nothing flash or fancy about these mitts, just good, solid quality with a very respectable price tag.